Analysis of the Blade Element Momentum Theory: Analysis of Glauert's model and existence of solution

-As in the simplified model, Glauert's model boils down to a scalar equation, with $\varphi$ as an unknown.
-However, formulation~\eqref{eq:corr_mu} does not completely decompose the terms into a local part and macroscopic modeling part: much as the left-hand side of Equation~\eqref{eq:corr_mu} still only relies on local features and experimental 2D data of the problem, its right-hand side now also contains an experimental term, namely $\mu_D^c$ through the definition of~$\tau$.
+As in the simplified model, Glauert's model boils down to a scalar equation in $\varphi$.
+However, formulation~\eqref{eq:corr_mu} does not completely decompose the terms into a local part and macroscopic modeling part: much as the left-hand side of~\eqref{eq:corr_mu} still only relies on the turbine the right-hand side now also depends on it via $\tau$, since~\eqref{eq:a=f} includes $\mu_D^c$.
+Before going further, let us give more details about the behavior of $\tau$ in $\varphi=0$.